 Think about that.

-That's kind of it looks at first like it is a contradiction in terms because you know, if you think liberal, I think classical liberal.
+That's kind of, it looks at first like it is a contradiction in terms because, you know, if you think liberal, I think classical liberal.

-You know, it also brings danger, as governments may adopt ever harsher measures to cling to power.
+Yet it also brings danger, as governments may adopt ever harsher measures to cling to power.

 The fall of the West is inevitable.